 Upper-Division Elective Courses (9 Units)

 Select nine (9) units from the following options:

-This concentration focuses on psychological well-being and distress throughout the human life span.
+This concentration focuses on physiological well-being and illness throughout the human life span.

 Twelve (12) Units of Upper-Division Requirements

 The three units of BB courses taken to satisfy the Biology requirements cannot be double counted for the 3 units of Biology required for the Health option.

 Students must take a sufficient number of elective units to bring the total number of units to a minimum of 120